rvauradkar1/testfuse/README.md

 The generated code provided a method called 'Calls' with signaturs:

 ```
+type Params []interface{}

 func Calls(name string) []Params
 ```
-Tests call to method to ensure that method was called.
+Tests call this method to ensure that dependent method was called.
 A slice of parameters is returned.
 These are the parameters passed to the method.
+Multiple called to dependent
-Multiple method calls result in slice length > 1.
+method result in slice length > 1.

 ```
 func Test_SaveOrder(t *testing.T) {